modphysnobel/modphysnobel.github.io/docs/vol-II/vol-II-chap-5-sect-3.md

 #### Possibilities for further understanding.

 •	Calculation of the specific heat of gases by considering that, in addition to the quantized vibrational motion of the molecules, their rotational energy is also quantized.
-Also, as affinity properties of a substance are determined by its entropy, the quantum-theoretical calculation of the entropy opens up the way to study chemical relationships.
+Furthermore, as affinity properties of a substance are determined by its entropy, the quantum-theoretical calculation of the entropy opens up the way to study chemical relationships.

 •	When an electron impacts a neutral atom, it causes emission of a light quantum or photon.
 This is a reverse process to that of electron emission through irradiation by quantized light as in Röntgen or gamma rays.